acenturyandabit/polymorph/README.md

 6. To share it with us all, submit a pull request with all your source code in the extensions/ directory...
 7. ...or drop us a link where we can find your extension's minified .js file!

-For instructions on how to make an extension, check out the template, and you can use any of the existing extensions as a guide.
+For instructions on how to make an extension, check out the template.
+For a full list of what you can do, check out `reference.js`. and you can use any of the existing extensions as a guide.
 Happy creating!